 Happy to have you on.

-Want to talk about your story here at Breitbart.
+I want to talk about your story here at Breitbart.

 Let me give the headline out.

-Report Migrants committing disproportionately high crime in Germany.
+Migrants committing disproportionately high crime in Germany.

 Shocking here.

-While media and government focus on quote far right thought crimes.
+While media and government focus on, quote, far-right thought crimes.

 Give us a synopsis of what you're seeing.

-Right there's absolutely no fun in that.
+There's absolutely no fun in that.

-But once you go through them line by line, and we took a long time to do this.
+But once you go through them line by line, and we took a long time to do this, luckily we have German speakers on staff, and we were able to go through these figures.

-What it actually shows is that the far right crimes that they're talking about skyrocketing are things like propaganda crimes in inverted commas, things like sedition in inverted commas.
+What it actually shows is that the far-right crimes that they're talking about skyrocketing are things like propaganda crimes in inverted commas, things like sedition in inverted commas.

-This is basically where people are holding up banners outside of newly built asylum centers in small towns and villages across Germany and saying, actually we don't want this government policy.
+This is basically where people are holding up banners outside of newly built asylum centers in small towns and villages across Germany and saying, actually, we don't want this government policy.

 They're calling that a crime, a hate crime, sedition, a propaganda crime.